 The Company provides equity-settled share-based payments in the form of a share option plan to its employees, officers, directors and consultants.
 The Company accounts for these share options using the graded vesting method of accounting for share-based compensation expense.
-Under this method, the associated compensation expense is charged to earnings with a corresponding increase to contributed surplus less an estimated forfeiture rate over each vesting period (tranches) of the options granted.
+Under this method, the associated compensation expense is charged to the consolidated statement of income and comprehensive income with a corresponding increase to contributed surplus less an estimated forfeiture rate over each vesting period (tranches) of the options granted.
 The forfeiture rate is based on past experience of actual forfeitures.
 Each tranche is treated as a separate share option grant, and subsequently valued at the start of each tranche's vesting period.